 Governor killed in the assault

-Finally, in August 1810, a band of Americans, calling themselves patriots, and under the lead of the Kempers, who had suffered cruelty at the hands of the Spaniards, organized at St. Francisville, and made a dash upon Baton Rouge and took the place by surprise.
+Finally, in August 1810, a band of Americans, calling themselves patriots, and under the leadership of the Kempers, who had suffered cruelty at the hands of the Spaniards, organized at St. Francisville, and made a dash upon Baton Rouge and took the place by surprise.
 Governor Grandpre was killed in the assault.
 The other posts were captured in succession and the Spanish forces departed for Pensacola.

-The territory captured was bounded by thirty-one degrees on the north, Bayor Iberville on the south, the Mississippi on the west and the Pearl River on the east.
-It embraced the parishes of West and East Feliciana, East Baton Rouge, St. Helena, Livingston, Washington and St. Tammany, in Louisiana, a territory comprising nearly eight thousand square miles and equal in size to the State of Massachusetts.
+The territory captured was bounded by thirty-one degrees on the north, Bayor Iberville on the south, the Mississippi on the west, and the Pearl River on the east.
+It embraced the parishes of West and East Feliciana, East Baton Rouge, St. Helena, Livingston, Washington, and St. Tammany, in Louisiana, a territory comprising nearly eight thousand square miles and equal in size to the State of Massachusetts.

 Declaration of Independence

 A Declaration of Independence was published by the patriots and steps were taken to establish a government independent of the United States.
-The adventure of Aaron Burr, a few years prior to this event, inspired wide-spread ambition to organize new governments after the model of the United States from either unoccupied territory of the United States or from neighboring territory.
+The adventure of Aaron Burr, a few years prior to this event, inspired wide-spread ambition to organize new governments after the model of the United States from either unoccupied territory of the United States or from a neighboring territory.

 The new republic commissioned Reuben Kemper to organize a force upon the Tombigbee to expel the Spaniards from Mobile and all the territory between the Pearl and Perdido Rivers.
 Many men were organized and moved down the river.
 They halted one mile above the town of Blakely and sent a note to Governor Folch demanding the surrender of Mobile.
 While waiting for an answer, they were surprised by a Spanish force and a number were killed and the rest took flight.
-Some captives were confined five years in Moro Castle.
+Some captives were confined for five years in Moro Castle.
 The United States, not wanting to be involved in a war against Spain, frowned on the actions of the Kempers and sent a force to Mobile to protect the Spaniards.

 The failure of the expedition against Mobile resulted in a relinquishment of all plans for an independent republic upon Lake Pontchartrain and in the annexation of that region to Louisiana.